rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/First_Order_Logic/Syntax_and_Semantics.md

 # Syntax of first-order logic

-Every (well formed) formula of first order logic is constructed from **atoms** (or **atomic formula**).
+Every (well-formed) formula of first order logic is constructed from **atoms** (or **atomic formula**).
 We completely define the **syntax** of first-order logic by defining what we mean by atoms and the constructions we are allowed to use.